Thoracic diaphragm: Imaging

 Due to its position separating the thorax and abdomen, fluid abnormally present in the thorax, or air abnormally present in the abdomen, may collect on one side of the diaphragm.
 An X-ray may reveal this.
 Pleural effusion, in which there is fluid abnormally present between the two pleurae of the lungs, is detected by an X-ray of the chest, showing fluid collecting in the angle between the ribs and diaphragm.
 An X-ray may also be used to reveal a pneumoperitoneum, in which there is gas in the abdomen.

 An X-ray may also be used to check for herniation.

 Significance in strength training

-The adoption of a deeper breathing pattern typically occurs during physical exercise in order to facilitate greater oxygen absorption.
-During this process the diaphragm more consistently adopts a lower position within the body's core.
-In addition to its primary role in breathing, the diaphragm also plays a secondary role in strengthening the posture of the core.
-This is especially evident during deep breathing where its generally lower position increases intra-abdominal pressure, which serves to strengthen the lumbar spine.

-The key to real core stabilization is to maintain the increased IAP while going through normal breathing cycles. [...]
-The diaphragm then performs its breathing function at a lower position to facilitate a higher IAP.

-Therefore, if a person's diaphragm position is lower in general, through deep breathing, then this assists the strengthening of their core during that period.
-This can be an aid in strength training and other forms of athletic endeavour.
-For this reason, taking a deep breath or adopting a deeper breathing pattern is typically recommended when lifting heavy weights.